 Now that you understand the basics, it's time to put together a model portfolio for income generation.
-Diversification is key, and depending on your age, you may not want to have your entire portfolio setup for income generation.
-In fact, if you're younger, you may still want a solid stock/growth portion of your portfolio, and an income generation portion of your portfolio.
+Diversification is key, and depending on your age, you may not want to have your entire portfolio set up for income generation.
+In fact, if you're young, you may still want a solid stock/growth portion of your portfolio and an income generation portion of your portfolio.

 More Risk = More Reward

 If you want to earn more, you can always invest more in riskier assets, but that's not always a smart move if you need the income.

 The portfolio above assumes a CD ladder over five years, which is why I call it the “average” interest rate.
 This is smart because it will prevent you from locking up your money and not being able to take advantage of interest rate changes.

 If you push more of your portfolio into dividend-paying stocks, REITs, and MLPs, you will certainly earn more, but these investments are more volatile, which can make you lose principal.